Journalists at risk despite fall in war fatalities

 They included Ilham Tohti, who won a European Parliament prize for covering China's crackdown on its Uyghur minority, and Lu Guang, who has won the World Press Photo prize in The Hague three times in recent years.

-And having Western press credentials did little to help others closer to home, Tuesday's report noted, with fighters in the Russia-occupied Donetsk in eastern Ukraine also snatching Stanislav Aseyev, who covered the conflict for US news group Radio Free Europe/Radio Liberty, as a hostage in August.
+Having Western press credentials also did little to help others closer to home, Tuesday's report indicated, with fighters in the Russia-occupied Donetsk in eastern Ukraine snatching Stanislav Aseyev, who had covered the conflict for US news group Radio Free Europe/Radio Liberty, as a hostage in August.